haninnisfree/Project_1/README.md

 - **전략 수립:** 위험성을 줄이고 수익을 극대화하는 전략 제안
 - **백테스팅 결과:** 이론상 양매도 스트랭글 및 양매수 스트래들 전략의 안정성 분석
 - **벤치마크 대비 성과:** 과거

+# 🚀 Project1 - Option Day Trading Strategy Using Volatility Prediction Indicators

+---

+## Team Introduction
+- **Team Name:** "ON"
+    - Ubi : on
+    - Opti : on
+    - Predict : on
+    - Switch : on 🎚
+- **Team Members:**
+  👩‍💼 Seung-hee Lee: Team Leader, Presentation Material Production, Modeling 👨‍💼 Jeong-yun Han: Curator, Data Collection and Preprocessing, Backtesting 🕵️‍♂️ Jae-wook Wi: Data Collection and Preprocessing, Backtesting 🧑‍🔬 Shin-wook Yu: Data Collection, Data Visualization 👩‍🔬 In-hee Han: Data Preprocessing, Modeling, Secretariat

+---

+## Research Topic and Background 🎯
+* Research Topic: Development of an Option Day Trading Strategy Using Volatility Prediction Indicators
+### 1. Increasing Interest in Options
+* There is a growing interest in options trading, evidenced by increasing trade volumes.
+    -> This trend suggests potential growth in the options market, offering new opportunities for investors and researchers.
+### 2. The Distortion of Option Trading
+* Option trading has deviated from its original purpose as a hedging tool in the futures market and has become a means for short-term profit pursuit.
+    -> This change underscores the need for research to understand this distortion and establish proper option trading strategies.
+### 3. The Risk of Option Trading
+* As illustrated by the Barings Bank collapse, option trading can offer high returns but also comes with high risk.
+    -> There is a need to develop strategies that minimize risk while pursuing profitability.
+### 4. Case Study Problem Statement: Lessons from the Collapse of Barings Bank
+The collapse of Barings Bank was primarily due to the failure to manage the significant risks that arose from unexpected increases in volatility while using a short-selling strategy.
+    -> This case highlights the importance of accurately predicting volatility in option trading.

+---

+ ## Research Goals
+Our goal is to develop a model that can predict days with high volatility, allowing for risk management and profit generation through appropriate trading strategies.

+---

+## Why Predict Volatility?
+* Understanding Delta Neutrality through Greeks - additional content needed
+* Reasons for predicting VKOSPI specifically - additional content needed
+---
+## Workflow
+1. Data Collection
+2. Data Preprocessing
+3. Scaling & Resampling
+4. Statistical Verification
+5. Feature Selection
+6. Modeling
+7. Performance Evaluation

+---

+## Dataset 📊
+- **Period:** June 12 to November 3
+  - **Train data:** June 12 to October 6 (July to October contracts)
+  - **Test data:** October 10 to November 3 (November contracts)
+- **Data Classification:** While aiming for the standard 3-month maturity cycle of futures for options trading data analysis, we added an extra month of data due to a lack of trading days from July to October caused by holidays.

+---

+## Data Distribution and Outlier Exploration
+* Data distribution was roughly reviewed through the 'describe' function.
+* Outliers were considered meaningful.
+  -> They are expected to provide significant information for predicting when volatility increases.

+---

+## Feature Selection 🔍 - additional content needed
+- Comparison between logistic regression + LASSO method and correlation coefficients + feature importance method

+---

+## Modeling/Backtesting 🤖  - additional content needed
+- Analysis of the risks of failing to predict volatility
+- Backtesting results of the trading strategy
+- Reasons and methods for changing labeling
+- Comparison between long buying, short selling, and machine learning-based strategies

+---

+## Results and Conclusion 💡
+- **Barings Bank Case Study:** Analysis of the critical cause of collapse
+- **Volatility Prediction Model:** The importance of developing a model to predict days with high volatility
+- **Strategy Establishment:** Proposal of strategies that maximize profit while reducing risk
+- **Backtesting Results:** Analysis of the stability of theoretical short strangles and long straddles strategies
+- **Benchmark Performance:** Comparison with past benchmark-beating results